StevanFreeborn/anthropic-client/README.md

 The `AnthropicApiClient` provides support for the Anthropic Files API, which allows you to upload and manage files for use with the Anthropic API.

+> [!NOTE]
+> The Files API is currently in beta.
+To use the Files API, you’ll need to include the beta feature header: `anthropic-beta: files-api-2025-04-14`

 #### Create a File

 You can create a file using the Files API in several ways: